GregWoods/gregwoods.github.io/_posts/2020-05-26-micropython-on-esp32-from-scratch.md

 published: true
 ---

+> **UPDATE:** I would not advise following this blog post at the moment.
+It is very much a work in progress.
+I am still trying to figure out the best way to get a reliable, easy to use development environment set up.

 * Notes: WORK IN PROGRESS: tidy up later
 * ToDO: Add header image with board and micropython logo

 This is a little diversion from Rust on the STM32.
 My nephew has been doing some Python at school, and also had a project in mind for an ESP8266/ESP32.
 I had a couple of spares, so it's time to flash MicroPython onto them and have a play.

+It is worth noting that developing using microPython on a board like the ESP32 is not a well polished experience.
+It may be worth going for a more expensive board that was built with microPython in mind, or going for the even more polished [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython).

 ## Setting up your host PC